 Jones’ complaint alleges that after Johnson took Jones’ ID and went to investigate, other officers with the downtown bike patrol asked Jones and his friends to leave.
 At one point, the complaint alleges, Sgt.
 Steven Kory Flowers grabbed Jones by the arm and slammed a cuff on his wrist.
 One of Jones’ friends tried to intervene, and other officers forcibly arrested him.

 Capt.
 Teresa Biffle, commander of the professional standards division, said in a Nov.
-8 letter obtained by Triad City Beat that the department’s internal investigation determined that the officers “did not make a bias-based arrest, search, or seizure during their account with Mr. Jones on Sept.
+8 letter obtained by Triad City Beat that the department’s internal investigation determined that the officers “did not make a bias-based arrest, search, or seizure during their encounter with Mr. Jones on Sept.
 10, 2016.

 “Likewise,” Biffle wrote, “the applicable chain of command determined the evidence available to the officers at the time of Mr. Jones’ arrest established probable cause for the arrest, and Mr. Jones’ arrest was therefore lawful.”